Blodhor/Random-Python-codes/README.md

 Try to wait for the 40th number of the sequence using both methods and you'll see the startling difference.

 VectorOp -> Very simple vector operations.
 This may help those who are starting to write object oriented codes.

+sampling -> Has an easy example of sampling to show the Metropolis criteria.